How To Eat Healthy At A Tailgate

 Football season is upon us once again, and that means tailgating, concession stands and football game get-togethers.
 These activities come with high-calorie, high-fat foods and beverages that can sabotage healthy diets.
 Obviously, for health and calorie reasons, it is best to eat before you go to a game, but realistically speaking, here are some tips if you are going to eat at the game or party:

-- If eating at a game, here are some healthier snack options - small popcorn or a pretzel with cheese.
-And here are a few high calorie foods to limit - brats, sausages, fries, large nachos, nuts and high-calorie alcoholic drinks.
+- If tailgating at a game, here are some healthier snack options: small popcorn or a pretzel with cheese.
+And here are a few high calorie foods to limit: brats, sausages, fries, large nachos, nuts and high-calorie alcoholic drinks.

-- If you are going out to a bar or restaurant, look out for high-fat, fried appetizers.
-The lowest calorie apps are grilled shrimp or brushetta.
-For your main meal, try and order a grilled chicken wrap or turkey club sandwich (minus the mayo!) and limit your fry intake.
-If pizza is being served, try and order veggie or cheese and blot the top of the pizza with a napkin to save some of the fat calories.
+If you are going out to a bar or restaurant, watch out for high-fat, fried appetizers.
+The lowest calorie appetizers are grilled shrimp or bruschetta.
+For your main meal, order a grilled chicken wrap or turkey club sandwich (minus the mayo!) and limit your fried food intake.
+If pizza is being served, order a slice of veggie or cheese pizza and blot the top of the pizza with a napkin to save some of the fat calories.

-And finally, try and limit your alcohol/soda intake as these beverages are high in calories and can really add up.
+And finally, try and limit your alcohol and soda intake as these beverages are high in calories and can really add up.
 The best advice is to drink a cup or bottle of water in between alcoholic drinks to stay hydrated.

 By Kelly Devine Rickert, MS, RD, CSSD, LDN